Nominations for the 2015 Blavatnik Awards Regional Postdoctoral Competition open on December 2, 2014.

 The Blavatnik Awards for Young Scientists welcomes nominations of candidates from underrepresented groups in science and engineering.

-- Autumn 2014: Awards ceremony in New York City
+- Fall 2015: Awards ceremony in New York City

 The candidate and his/her work will be evaluated according to the following criteria: